Letractively/uliweb/trunk/apps/Documents/files/introduction.rst

   improvements.
 * Some codes were referenced from `Django <http://www.djangoproject.com/>`_ project.

-And I also made some new "wheels" myself.
+And I also constructed a few new "wheels" myself.
 For example:

-* Form process, user can use it to create HTML code, validate submitted data and convert submitted data to Python data type.
+* Form process, developers can use it to create HTML code, validate submitted data and convert submitted data to Python data types.
-* I18n process, including template support, language lazy process.
+* I18n processing including template support, language lazy process.
 * Uliorm, which is an ORM module, was built on top of SqlAlchemy.
 I also referenced from GAE datastore module.
 * Framework runtime process.